 And as mentioned, a fuel issue may also prevent your vehicle from starting.
 You may have insufficient fuel to start the engine, or even have put the wrong fuel inside (e.g. diesel in a petrol engine).

-A jammed steering lock is another possibility, as is a faulty security/immobiliser, which may fail to recognise your key.
-On older cars, a flooded engine could be a possibility (see above).
+A jammed steering lock is another possibility, as is a faulty security/immobiliser fault, which may fail to recognise your key.
+Car immobiliser problems can prevent starting, especially if the key fob is faulty.

 Car still won't start?